 2 However, as I am about to describe the last days of a famous city, it seems appropriate to give an account of its origin.
 It is said that the Judeans were originally exiles from the island of Crete who settled in the farthest parts of Libya at the time when Saturn had been deposed and expelled by Jove.
 An argument in favour of this is derived from the name: there is a famous mountain in Crete called Ida, and hence the inhabitants were called the “Idaeans,” which was later lengthened into the barbarous form “Iudaeans.”
 Some hold that in the reign of Isis the superfluous population of Egypt, under the leadership of Hierosolymus and Iuda, evacuated into neighbouring lands.
 Many others think that they were of Egyptian descent, who in the reign of Cepheus were forced to migrate by fear and hatred.
 Still others report that they were Assyrian refugees, a landless people who first got control of a part of Egypt.
 Then later they had their own cities and lived in the Hebrew territory and the nearer parts of Syria.
 Still others say that the Judeans are of illustrious origin, being the Solymian people celebrated in Homer’s poems [Iliad 6.184; Odyssey 5.282], who founded a city and gave it the name Hierosolyma, formed from their own.

-3 Most authors agree that, during a plague in Egypt which caused bodily disfigurement, King Bocchoris approached the oracle of the god Ammon and asked for a remedy, where he was told to purge his kingdom and to transport this people into other lands, since it was hateful to the gods.
-So the Hebrews were searched out and gathered together.
+3 Most authors agree that there was a plague in Egypt which caused bodily disfigurement.
+King Bocchoris approached the oracle of the god Ammon and asked for a cure, where he was told to purge his kingdom and to transport this class of (disfigured) people (genus hominum) into other lands, since this class was hateful to the gods.
+So they were searched out and gathered together.
 Then, being abandoned in the desert and while all others were idle and weeping, one of the exiles named Moses warned them not to hope for help from gods or people, for they were deserted by both.
 Instead, he warned them to depend on themselves and to regard the first one to assist them in escaping from their present distress as a guide sent from heaven.
 They agreed, and then set out on their journey in utter ignorance, but trusting chance.
 Nothing caused them more distress than scarcity of water and, in fact, they had already fallen exhausted over the plain and almost near death.
 Then a herd of wild asses moved from their pasturage to a rock that was shaded by a grove of trees.
 Moses followed them, and, guessing the truth from the grassy ground, discovered abundant streams of water.
 This relieved them, and they then marched six days continuously.
 On the seventh day, they seized a country, expelling the former inhabitants.
 There they founded a city and dedicated a temple.

 4 To establish his influence over this people for all time, Moses introduced new rites that are contrary to those of other mortals.
 The Judeans regard as profane all that we hold sacred; on the other hand, they permit everything that we hate.
 In the inner shrine, they dedicated a statue of that creature [the ass] whose guidance helped them end their wandering and thirst, sacrificing a ram apparently, in derision of the god Ammon.
 They also offer bulls, because the Egyptians worship the Apis [an Egyptian god represented as a bull].
 They abstain from pork, in remembrance of the plague, for the scab which this animal is susceptible to once afflicted them.
 By frequent fasts even now they bear witness to the long hunger with which they were once distressed, and the unleavened Judean bread is still employed in memory of the haste with which they seized the grain.
 They say that they first chose to rest on the seventh day because that day ended their toils; but after a while they were led by laziness to also give up the seventh year to inactivity.
 Others say that this is done in honour of the god Saturn, either because the basic elements of their sense of obligation (religionis) were given by the Idaeans, who according to tradition were expelled with Saturn and became the founders of the Judean people, or because of the fact that Saturn moves in the highest orbit and has the greatest potency among the seven planets that rule the fortunes of humankind, and that many of the heavenly bodies traverse their paths and courses in multiples of seven.